 It has been just over a month since the end of the Brexit transitional period so it seems a good time to ask how the implementation of one of the most complicated and controversial trade deals of all time has gone so far.
-Depending on who you ask, you are likely to get wildly conflicting answers, but we will try give you the overview so you can make your own mind up.
+Depending on who you ask, you are likely to get wildly conflicting answers.
+By looking at customs, Northern Ireland and consumers, we will try give you the overview so you can make your own mind up.

 Undoubtedly, the biggest issue many have had with Brexit so far is the new customs regulations.
 As the UK is now considered a third-country, suppliers have had to acquire an additional EORI number (since they now need one for both the UK and the EU) as well as additional licenses in some circumstances.

 Further, since the UK and EU can no longer approve items for importing/exporting on behalf of each other, this has meant that goods have to be verified twice.
 This is obviously quite problematic for some products, especially agricultural ones as they need to be moved quickly in order to maintain freshness.

 Even now, one month on, those who export agricultural products such as fish and meat are reporting delays of up to several days and up to 71 pages of paperwork for one shipment.
 Whilst some of the delay time can be put down to the fact that businesses simply aren’t familiar with the paperwork as of yet, it would seem that some form of simplification will need to be implemented in the near future.

 At least in the mainland of the UK there hasn’t been empty shelves at that supermarkets like some expected following Brexit.
 Unfortunately, the same cannot be said for Northern Ireland…

 Northern Ireland Post-Brexit

 Northern Ireland and its dual status of being simultaneously in the UK and the EU bloc was always going to cause some confusion; however, not many could have predicted that it would be this problematic.